X League (women's football): Expansion and rebranding: 2012–2019

 After three seasons, the league announced it was adding a companion league in Canada that began play in August 2012.
 It then pushed back the US season to 2013 on a spring and summer schedule, mirroring other indoor football leagues.

-During the hiatus, the league announced it would change its name to the Legends Football League, retaining the LFL moniker, on January 10, 2013.
+During the hiatus, the league announced it would change its name to the Legends Football League, retaining the LFL initials, on January 10, 2013.
 The league also announced that the athletes would wear "performance apparel" instead of lingerie, but the uniforms look very much the same as before.
 In addition to the new uniforms, redesigned shoulder pads were introduced to provide more protection for players.
 Other league changes included eliminating images of sexy women from team logos and changing the league tagline from "True Fantasy Football" to "Women of the Gridiron".
 Along with the rebrand of the league in 2013, the league also began changing the uniforms as the originals were too heavy on sex appeal, initially dropping the ribbons and garters.
 The league designed new ones for the 2014 season closer to more traditional activewear, resembling uniforms similar to volleyball players, replacing the ribbons with shoelaces on the front of the top and bottom.

 The LFL then began looking into a Latin American league with six franchises throughout Mexico, Brazil, and Argentina.
 On September 16, 2013, the LFL postponed the entire 2013 LFL Canada season until 2014 with plans to merge the US, Canada, and Mexico teams into a single league called LFL North America.

 The LFL then formed another league in Australia in December 2013 and played one season.
 LFL Australia's debut season in the beginning of 2014 marked the debut of the new performance wear uniforms.
 The LFL planned to launch a fourth global league – LFL Europa – in 2015 with teams in Dublin (Ireland), Manchester (England), Düsseldorf and Hamburg (Germany).
 Barcelona (Spain) and Frankfurt (Germany) had previously been mentioned as potential franchise cities.
 With four global leagues, the league announced intentions to compete in a LFL World Bowl in São Paulo in 2015.
 By July 2014, the league planned a three leagues: LFL Americas, LFL Europa, and LFL Oceania.
 On June 10, 2015, the LFL announced that there would be no international play through at least 2017 with sole focus on growing the league in the US, the exception being international exhibition games to introduce prospective countries to the league.

 The LFL announced new uniforms with new colors for the 2016 season.
 Numbers and logos were printed on the uniform as opposed to previously being sewn on.
 In addition, the league also announced that teams would have a choice of camouflage or black alternates.
 In 2017, the league also added a long pants uniform in lieu of the regular bikini bottom for the final home games.